uperl/File-XDG/README.md

 Looks up the data file by searching for `./$subdir/$filename` relative to all base directories indicated by `$XDG_DATA_HOME` and `$XDG_DATA_DIRS`.
 If an environment variable is either not set or empty, its default value as defined by the specification is used instead.
-Returns a [Path::Class](https://metacpan.org/pod/Path::Class) object.
+Returns a path class object.

 ```perl
 # api = 1